 Enjoy the images and filmography.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Bob Nolan: http://us.imdb.com/name/nm0634226/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Bob Nolan: https://www.imdb.com/name/nm0634226/

 The BMI music licensing website has a listing of songs authored by Nolan.
-Go to the BMI homepage at: http://repertoire.bmi.com/startpage.asp, and in the Search box on the right, select 'Songwriter/composer' and enter 'Nolan Bob' in the search box.
+Go to the BMI homepage at: https://repertoire.bmi.com/, and in the Search box, select 'Writer / composer' and enter 'Bob Nolan' in the search box.